 This disparity suggests craps functions more as an exploratory experience than a sustained engagement driver.
 The game's volatility creates short-term win potential but demands disciplined bankroll management to avoid rapid depletion.
 Players who understand true odds can reduce effective house edges by 30–50% through optimal bet selection.
 Licensing information shows most craps variants operate under offshore jurisdictions with [NEED.

-the platform is regulated by jurisdiction-specific authorities such as the UKGC or MGA, ensuring that random number generators (RNG) in digital versions are audited.
-Physical tables rely on standardized dice and transparent dealer procedures to maintain a house edge of approximately 1.41% on Pass Line bets (not confirmed).
+The casino is regulated by jurisdiction-specific authorities such as the UKGC or MGA, ensuring that random number generators (RNG) in digital versions are audited.
+Physical tables rely on standardized dice and transparent dealer procedures to maintain a house edge of approximately 1.41% on Pass Line bets.

-Regulatory bodies mandate that operators maintain a minimum liquidity reserve to cover player winnings, often requiring millions in capital (not confirmed).
-This ensures that high-stakes dice rolls result in offered payouts.
+Regulatory bodies mandate that operators maintain a minimum liquidity reserve to cover player winnings, often requiring millions in capital This ensures that high-stakes dice rolls result in payout outcomes described as.
 Most licensed platforms undergo quarterly audits to verify that the mathematical probability of every roll aligns with official gaming standards.

 Scepticism is healthy when choosing a platform for this specific game.
-Some offshore sites operate under a single Curaçao licence (not confirmed), which offers less player protection than tier-1 regulators.
+Some offshore sites operate under a single Curaçao licence, which offers less player protection than tier-1 regulators.
 You should verify the licence number in the site footer before depositing funds.

 Fairness in the site depends on the transparency of the software.
 Certified RNGs ensure that no single outcome is weighted, preventing the house from manipulating the dice.
 Players should look for eCOGRA or iTech Labs certifications to confirm that the game's payout percentages are accurate and unbiased.